 Ultimately, the public convenience comes at a cost.

 Final Note: There are both advantages and disadvantages of single stream recycling - and the battle is between quality and convenience.
 To this point in time, the popularity of single stream suggests that convenience has trumped quality.
+The use of single stream has become increasingly controversial, however, in the wake of China's more strict quality requirements for recycled materials.
+At least one community has reverted to a dual stream collection system to help it reduce costs.
 It remains to be seen if there are technological solutions such as leading edge MRFs that can offer the best of both worlds in terms of convenience, maximum volume recovering, and material quality.